modern-java-graphics/java6-android-gldemos/README.md

 IDE requirements: Android Studio 1.0.1 / build tools: 21.1.2

 Right now only NVidia Tegra K1 based devices support OpenGL ES 3.1 properly.
-Sadly Qualcomm / Motorola only shipped OpenGL ES 3.0 drivers for the Nexus 6.
+As things go Qualcomm / Motorola only shipped OpenGL ES 3.0 drivers for the Nexus 6; a firmware update with a proper 3.1 driver is necessary.

 These samples require the latest Android Studio developer setup.
 To install Android Studio please <a href="http://developer.android.com/sdk/index.html" target="_blank">download it here</a>